Italian Subjunctive (Part 3): Speak Italian!

 |Mi auguro… che tu||I hope… that you||Mi auguravo… che tu||I hoped… that you|

-The final group of words in the table below take the subjunctive mood when used to start a sentence .
-These conjunctions, adjectives, and pronouns imply that a second phrase is necessary to complete the sentence.
+The final group of words we will discuss in this blog are called “adverbial clauses” and are given in the table.
+These words take the subjunctive mood when used to start a sentence, and use of these adverbial clauses implies that a second phrase is necessary to complete the sentence.

 Only the most commonly used have been given in the table.
 For a more complete list, see the list in the first section of this blog.